RayFirefist/SukuStar_Datamine/README.md

 assetDumper.extractAdvGraphics() # extract scenario graphics (like sprites) assetDumper.extractLessonAnimation() # extract lesson animation bundles (unity3d bundles)
-assetDumper.extractMusicJackets() # extract music jackets and bgs
+assetDumper.extractMusicJackets() # extract music jackets and bgs assetDumper.extractSound(filter="") # extracts the audio files into WAV files.
+You can provide a filter of which file(s) you wish to process (by default, it's set as "", so ALL files will be processed, around 13k)
 ```

 ## TODO LIST